bigsnarfdude/videoSummarization/README.md

-# VideoLLLM -  An AI-first app, grounded in your own video lecture, designed to help you gain insights faster.
+# VideoLLM -  An AI-first app, grounded in your own video lecture, designed to help you gain insights faster.

 VideoLLM is an AI-powered tool that helps users analyze video lectures (make new documents, take notes, and generate content).
 It's designed to help learners synthesize information from multiple sources and make connections faster.